-With the UK recently hit by Storm Arwen, many businesses have suffered damage and loss.
-However, if a rented business premises has been damaged, who is responsible for making repairs?
-What if a premises is no longer fit for use?
+With the UK experiencing unprecedented storms recently, many businesses have, and will continue to suffer damage and loss if these weather patterns continue.
+If your rented business property gets damaged during a storm, who is responsible for making repairs?
+What if the property is no longer fit for use?
 In this article, we look at storm damage and commercial tenancies.

 My business premises was damaged during a storm, what can I do?